dmsuehir/transformers/docs/source/en/perf_train_cpu_many_k8s.md

 > If [role-based access control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is enabled on the
 > cluster, listing nodes and many other cluster wide commands require specific roles to be granted to the user.
 The
 > `kubectl auth can-i get nodes` will return "yes" if you are able to list the nodes.
-Otherwise, check with your cluster
+Otherwise, consult your cluster
-> admin to get a list of the nodes that you have access to.
+> admin to get a list of the nodes available to your user group.

 This guide assumes that you [installed `kubectl`](https://kubernetes.io/docs/tasks/tools/) and have access to a Kubernetes cluster with multiple CPU nodes that will be used to run the distributed training job.
 If